Copper Thieves Steal Lives A home where five generations once lived, laughed and loved

 On Thursday, February 14, 2008, the Iowa House Judiciary Committee assigned a Subcommittee to House Study Bill 660 — An Act relating to scrap metal transactions, prohibiting certain sales and imposing criminal penalties.
 While supported by organizations such as the IA Assn. of Electric Cooperatives, the IA Utility Assn. and the International Brotherhood of Electrical Workers, the bill met with resistance from organizations such as the IA Assn. of Business and Industry and Alter Trading Corporation, and died after failing to make the Iowa House’s March 7 first funnel date.
 See the list of companies/lobbyist names that were for or against Iowa’s bill.

 A number of other states, however, not only passed in that same session House and Senate resolutions similar to Iowa’s failed HSB 660, but expanded the scope of these laws from specifically copper to more general nonferrous metals.
 See State Copper and Scrap Metal Theft Statutes.
-Ironically, Iowa — with the U.S.’s only know innocent copper theft fatality to date — remained one of only three states still without copper and scrap metal theft statutes.
+Ironically, Iowa — with the U.S.’s only known innocent copper theft fatality to date — remained one of only three states still without copper and scrap metal theft statutes.
 The other two states were North Dakota and Alaska.

 On Saturday, February 16, 2008, the Onawa Volunteer Fire Department conducted a controlled burn of all that remained of the Archer/Thelander rural home.